endeavorcomm/le-cms/setup-cert-mgmt-system.md

     sudo ln -s ../mods-available/socache_shmcb.load socache_shmcb.load
     sudo ln -s ../mods-available/socache_dbm.load socache_dbm.load

 Create the options-ssl.conf file, if these don't already exist in your Apache configuration.
-Adjust SSLProtocols, SSLCipherSuites, and other options as desired
+Adjust SSLProtocols, SSLCipherSuites, and other options as desired.

     cd ..
     sudo nano options-ssl.conf

-Copy the below content into the file
+Copy the below content into the file.

     SSLEngine on